-The meet is a similar format to the extremely successful MI Summer Alpine meet, all walkers climbers are encouraged participate, whether on one of the 'official' instructed training courses or on a more informal "do your own thing" basis.
-The ethos for the meet is to bring together like minded people to share in the experiences of days on the hills, evening talks and slide shows and plenty of late night discussions!
+The meet is a similar format to the extremely successful MI Summer all walkers Alpine meet, climbers are encouraged participate, whether on one of the 'official' instructed training courses or on a more informal "do your own thing" basis.
+The ethos for the meet is to bring together like minded people to share in the experiences of days on the hills, evening talks and slide shows and plenty of latenight discussions!
 Whether on a course or just coming along informally all participants are asked to book through the MI office.